Davidcode2/blog/README.md

 ## 🛠️ Built With

 This blog is crafted with simplicity in mind.
 It's powered by 11ty, allowing for a focus on content rather than complex infrastructure.
 While the exact technologies might evolve, the core principle remains the same: a clean and accessible platform for sharing thoughts.
+To be able to jot down thoughts while I'm on the go :bullettrain_side: Decap CMS was added.

-Built with [11ty](https://www.11ty.dev/) and hosted on [Netlify](https://www.netlify.com/)
+Built with [11ty](https://www.11ty.dev/) and hosted on [Netlify](https://www.netlify.com/).
+Content managed with Neovim and [https://decapcms.org](https://decapcms.org/)

 ## 📚 What You Might Find Here